preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 + **Enable Send Page as E-mail**: Select this option if pages in the Page Collection should be available to send through e-mail.
 One example of when this is needed is in a Newsletter inplementation.
 + **Enable Scheduling**: If scheduling should be available in this Page Collection, select this option.
 In Omnia 6.0 the author can then set a scheduled start date and time.
 In Omnia 6.5 it will be possible to select a property for scheduling.

-In Omnia 6.5, the following settings will also be available under Permission:
+In Omnia 6.5, the following settings will also be available, under Permission:

-+ **Break permission inheritance by default**: (A description will be added soon).
++ **Break permission inheritance by default**: Select this option if inheritnace should be broken when a new page is created within the Page Collection.
+This could, for example, be useful for Communities.
+When this option is active, the colleague creating the page will be the page owner, meaning that he or she has full control over who can edit.
+The nnew option "Invivte co-authors" can then be used to easily add authors for the page, see below.
 + **Allow invitation of co-authors**: If this option is selected, authors can invite co-authors to help edit a page.
 When editing a page, the author can use this menu option to invite one or more co-authors:

 .. image:: co-author-meny.png